joktec/joktec-docker/k8s/dashboard/README.md

-# Setting up Kubernetes Dashboard with Helm
+# Organization up Kubernetes Dashboard with Helm

 This guide will walk you through how to install and configure the Kubernetes Dashboard using Helm and create an admin user using a YAML file.